olexandr-konovalov/gnu/data/README.md

 This directory contains the following files:

+- gnudata.g
 - gnu50000.txt
 - gnu50000.g

+`gnudata.g` is the main database of precomputed data contributed to the package.
+The idea of this file is that it has exactly one line per order so that one could easily trace the source using version control tools.
+The lines are sorted by the order of the group.

 `gnu50000.txt` is the text file with gnu(n) for n<50000 from TUBS page
 <http://www.icm.tu-bs.de/ag_algebra/software/small/number.html>.
 It